Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/example-application-migration/liveanalytics_influxdb_application_migration.md

 **Key Differences:**
 - Timestream uses a two-tiered storage model (Memory Store and Magnetic Store)
-- InfluxDB uses a single-tier storage model
+- InfluxDB V2 uses a single-tier storage model
 - Timestream automatically moves data between tiers
-- In Timestream, retention is set at the table level, while in InfluxDB it's set at the bucket level
+- In Timestream, retention is set at the table level, while in InfluxDB V2 it's set at the bucket level

-When migrating from Timestream to InfluxDB, you'll need to decide on a single retention period that meets your needs, typically based on your Magnetic Store retention period if you need long-term storage, or a combination of both retention periods depending on your use case.
+When migrating from Timestream to InfluxDB V2, you'll need to decide on a single retention period that meets your needs, typically based on your Magnetic Store retention period if you need long-term storage, or a combination of both retention periods depending on your use case.

 ## Dependencies